 Box 3.
+Bartering

-Enter the gross amounts received by a member or client of a barter exchange for goods or services.
-This includes cash received, property or services received, a credit on your books, or scrip issued.
+Enter the gross amounts received by a member or client of a barter exchange.
+This includes cash received, the fair market value of any property or services received, and the fair market value of any trade credits or scrip credited to the member's or client's account.
+However, do not include amounts received by a member or client in a subsequent exchange of credits or scrip.
 Do not report negative amounts.